Wake Forest acceptance rate – General introduction

 Acceptance rate for Wake Forest

 Founded in 1834, Wake Forest is a private liberal arts college located in Winston-Salem, North Carolina.
-With 5,472 students as of 2021-2022, Wake Forest qualifies as a mid-size school.
+With total undergraduate enrollment at 5,447 students as of 2022-2023, Wake Forest qualifies as a mid-size school.
 The U.S. News & World Report ranks Wake Forest #29 in the nation.
 At #29, Wake Forest is a very selective university.

-The Wake Forest acceptance rate hovers around 25%.
+The Wake Forest acceptance rate for 2022-23 was 20%.
 The Wake Forest acceptance rate classifies Wake Forest as one of the most selective schools.
-It poses an acceptance rate similar to that of Cornell or Duke.
 So, you can assume that the Wake Forest GPA requirements and Wake Forest SAT requirements will be higher than those of other schools with higher college acceptance rates.
 If all of the colleges on your college list have similar acceptance rates, make sure to also apply to some schools with higher college acceptance rates to balance your list.

 Making sense of the Wake Forest acceptance rate

 What do all of these statistics mean for your Wake Forest application?
-Since the Wake Forest university acceptance rate is only 25%, you need to put extra thought and effort into every part of your Wake Forest application.
+Since the Wake Forest University acceptance rate is only 20%, you need to put extra thought and effort into every part of your Wake Forest application.
 This will help you convey to the Wake Forest admissions committee that you would enrich the Wake Forest community.

 Still not sure how the Wake Forest acceptance rate affects your application?
 For more information on how to get into Wake Forest, take a look at our comprehensive article on Wake Forest admissions.